GeoscienceAustralia/dea-knowledge-hub/setup/Sandbox/sandbox.rst

 - `Beginner's guide`_: An introduction to Jupyter Notebooks and how to load, plot and interact with DEA data

-- `DEA datasets`_: An introduction to DEA's satellite datasets and derived products, including how to load each product
+- `DEA products`_: An introduction to DEA's satellite datasets and derived products, including how to load each product

-- `Frequently used code`_: A recipe book of simple code examples demonstrating how to perform common analysis tasks using DEA
+- `How-to guides`_: A recipe book of simple code examples demonstrating how to perform common analysis tasks using DEA

+- `Interactive apps`_: Interactive apps and widgets that require little or no coding to run

 - `Real world examples`_: More complex case studies demonstrating how DEA can be used to address real-world problems